 In almost every region it is requested not to flush toilet paper in the WC because the pipes are narrow and paper can get stuck causing damages to the system.

-Almost everywhere credit and debit card are accepted, except in Tulum in many restaurants and hotel or in remote towns where there are still many places that only accept cash.
+Almost everywhere credit and debit card are accepted, except in Tulum in many restaurants and hotels or in remote towns where there are still many places that only accept cash.
 So keep it in mind if you plan to visit the area ( which I heartily recommend).

 To connect from Cancun to the Riviera Maya you have different options.

 The ADO coach size buses, connecting all the main cities in Mexico and of course along the Riviera Maya.
 Bring a blanket and socks because you are going to freeze.
-Other than that they are very comfortable
+Other than that they are very comfortable.

-The minivans, “colectivos”, that literally fly on the “carretera federal” the main coastal road, they are more practical, leave continuously, so you don’t have to wait and they do different stops if you wish to visit different spots along the way.
+The minivans, “colectivos”, that literally fly on the “Carretera federal” the main coastal road, they are more practical, leave continuously, so you don’t have to wait and they do different stops if you wish to visit different spots along the way.

-WIFI AND COMMUNICATION – well, I am presently writing from a remote zone where wifi is crap and I feel bad to tell you that you can find wifi pretty much everywhere.
+Well, I am presently writing from a remote zone where wifi is crap and I feel bad to tell you that you can find wifi pretty much everywhere.
 Let’s say in the most touristic area there is no issue at all.
 If you go in more remote places you will certainly have a better connection with nature than your devices.
 Time for a detox.
 In the majority of the hotels and hostels they do have WIFI, so no worries.

 You need to apply for a visa if your passport is from the country listed on this page.
 If your country is not on the list you can enter Mexico with your valid passport and get a 3 to 6 months tourist permit.
-To work here is more complicated and you should put it in the hands of a good lawyer that can look after all the paperworks for you and spare you all the hustle and headaches.
+To work here is more complicated and you should put it in the hands of a good lawyer that can look after all the paperwork for you and spare you all the hustle and headaches.

 THE END! 😉